 Keep in mind if you venture outside of the parks that transportation gets trickier.
 Planning on watching the fireworks while dining at Ohana?
 We highly recommend it, but we also recommend double checking when the monorail stops running back to Magic Kingdom that night.
 Heading over to Sanaa at the Animal Kingdom Lodge?
 Again, while we absolutely recommend that, make sure you have a clear idea of how you will get back to your resort.
 Eating breakfast at Cinderella’s Royal Table?
 Depending on your reservation time, buses may not yet be running.
 Check with the concierge at your resort and they can help you figure out your transportation.
 Trust us on this one.

-I have to say this is a big one.
+We have to say this is a big one.
 And probably one that many people won’t bother telling you.
-But I think it’s very important.
+But it’s very important.
 Being impatient at Disney World is basically like trying to fight your way out of quicksand.
 It’s pointless and gets you nowhere.
 At any point during your trip, there are thousands of other visitors on vacation.
 Just like you.
 They’re all trying to ride the rides, watch (or avoid) the parades, load the buses/monorails/boats, and have their picture taken in front of Cinderella castle.
 So plan to be patient, plan to wait for the next bus and plan on potentially having to skip some of the not-so-important things if you just don’t have the time.
 It will be ok.

-10) Don’t let the rain scare you away
+Don’t let the rain scare you away

 Welcome to Florida, it’s usually the rainy season.
 Luckily Disney knows this and they have you covered.
 Have your poncho ready and head to some of the indoor activities that can be had while there.
 The parks generally tend to empty out a little during the rain, so those who are able to stick it out will be rewarded with a much less crowded park when the rain has stopped.
 We have all the tips on how to survive rain at Disney here.

-11) Take Advantage of the Disney Bounce Back Offers!
+Take Advantage of the Disney Bounce Back Offers!

 And a bonus tip for those who plan to return the following year…..plan ahead!
 If you’re planning a return trip to the most magical place on Earth the following year, book it before you check out if that’s a possibility.
-Disney only requires the standard $200 deposit when booking and if something comes up, you have plenty of time to change dates or cancel.
-Disney sometimes offers bounce back offers which can save you a lot of time and frustration waiting for Disney to announce a particular discount, especially if its a popular one like the free dining plan.
+Disney only requires the standard $200 deposit when booking.
+And if something comes up, you have plenty of time to change dates or cancel.
+Disney sometimes offers bounce-back offers which can save you a lot of time and frustration waiting for Disney to announce a particular discount, especially if it’s a popular one like the free dining plan.
 Bouncebacks can usually be found in the Be Our Guest welcome folder in your room, and if you don’t have a bounceback offer, ask the concierge if they are currently offering any.
 The worst they can say is no, and there is no harm in asking.

-How to have a Less Stressful Disney Vacation
+How to Have a Less Stressful Disney Vacation